Glass Skulls

 The fall is greater for those who expect a continuation in the literary tradition of novels that are now mandatory manuals for social sciences such as Elite Troop I and II, Justice, Espírito Santo, Pig's Head among so many.
 Pulled the rug out from under those who seduce with the phosphorescent cover with Mexican airs, the storm is internal and slow, it is not possible to identify the moment in which this disturbance occurs, like in a psychotherapy session, it is being worked through and suddenly the light of insightt of “realizing” the Gestalt.

-The book is set in Rio de Janeiro and São Paulo, the cities are not characters and yet you can feel the smell of Copacabana, the tense luminosity of the streets of downtown Rio and the seductive and mysterious air of the central region. of from the capital of São Paulo.
+The book is set in Rio de Janeiro and São Paulo, the cities are not characters and yet you can feel the smell of Copacabana, the tense luminosity of the streets of downtown Rio and the seductive and mysterious air of the central region. under from the capital of São Paulo.

 The book begins by making us feel comfortable in our seats, a biographical novel?
 The author talks about his feelings, commitments, and political stories through his (mis)encounter with Mártin, a companion in the political struggle for democracy in Brazil.
 The guy discreetly reappears after thirty years at a public event and says he followed the author's work.
 It's 2013, without WhatsApp, frenetic followers and such.
 It's curious to be a "follower" of someone's trajectory, not a follower, not a fan, but an accompanier.
 And it's even rarer to think that this doesn't happen on the internet.